Inside: A Tutorial for a colourful on how to make a yarn wreath made from scraps.

 - Decorative clip-on bird

-1..
-First, wrap the yarn scraps around the polystyrene wreath ring.
-Start off by tying the yarn in a loop around the ring, then wrap it around.
+Step 1: First, wrap the yarn scraps around the polystyrene wreath ring.
+Start by tying the yarn in a loop around the ring, then wrap it around.
 Secure the end of the yarn by tucking it under the wrapped yarn loops.

-Add one color of yarn at a time.
+Add one colour of wool at a time.
 Carry on until the whole wreath is covered.
 I like to use yarn scraps of different lengths.
-This is so that I end up with a striped yarn wreath with stripes of color in different thicknesses.
+This is so that I end up with a striped yarn wreath with stripes of colour in different thicknesses.

 How To Make The Fabric Birdhouse

 I made a cute mini fabric birdhouse to decorate this wreath.
-I’ve made large fabric birdhouses to decorate the walls in my house before and these mini ones were made in exactly the same way but on a smaller scale.
+I’ve made large fabric birdhouses to decorate the walls in my house before, and these mini ones were made in the same way but on a smaller scale.

-I suggest you check out the original fabric birdhouse tutorial if you want more comprehensive instructions.
+Check out the original fabric birdhouse tutorial for more comprehensive instructions.

-2. Use the template above to cut out the cardboard pieces for the birdhouse.
-You should have 7 pieces in total.
+Step 2: Use the template above to cut out the cardboard pieces for the birdhouse.
+You should have seven pieces in total.
 Make a round hole in the front panel of the birdhouse.

-3. Glue wadding to the front, back, sides and roof of the birdhouse.
+Step 3: Glue wadding to the birdhouse’s front, back, sides, and roof.

-3. Next, allowing for a 1cm margin cut out a scrap of fabric for each piece of the template.
+Step 4: Next, allowing for a 1cm margin, cut out a scrap of fabric for each template piece.
 Wrap the fabric around the cardboard template.
 Glue it in place on the back of the cardboard.

-I used fabric in three different patterns.
-One for the front and back of the birdhouse, another for the roof.
+I used fabric in three different patterns—one for the front and back of the birdhouse and another for the roof.
 The third patterned fabric was for the sides, top and bottom.

-4. Next, use embroidery thread to stitch the birdhouse together.
+Step 5: Next, use embroidery thread to stitch the birdhouse together.
 Start by hand sewing the front of the birdhouse to the sides.
-Then stitch the back to the sides to form a box shape.
-Use a very simple hand stitch to join the pieces.
+Then stitch the back to the sides to form a simple box shape, hand stitch to join the pieces.

 Finishing off The Spring Wreath

-All is left is to add this cute fabric birdhouse to the DIY yarn wreath.
-The wreath is made from polystyrene, so it is very easy to attach the house by just using some long pins.
+All that is left is to add this cute fabric birdhouse to the handmade yarn wreath.
+The wreath is made from polystyrene, so attaching the house using some long pins is easy.
 Stick the pins into the back of the birdhouse through to the wreath ring.

 The Orla Kiely fabric used for the birdhouse and the colours of yarn used for this wreath make it a mid-century craft.

-If you liked this colorful DIY yarn wreath, then you should check out my equally colorful felted acorn wreath.
+If you liked this simple tutorial on how to make a yarn wreath, then you should check out my equally colourful felted acorn wreath.

-I’ve used the polystyrene wreath ring before to make a map leaf wreath for fall.
+I’ve used the polystyrene wreath ring to make a map leaf wreath for fall.

 - Yarn scraps - Yarn in lots of spring colors.
 The more colors the more colorful the finished wreath